Although the club has members all over the country, Suffolk is

 describing Felixstowe of that time.
 The people who lived in

 the cluster of houses at Bawdsey Ferry were, he tells us, very

 The jumble opens 9:30am, the run sets off at 11:00am, the

 jumble re-opens at 2:00pm when the run returns.

 Kneel’s Wheels: November

 the quiet Suffolk lanes.
-This run has a lunch stop at
+Both routes have the lunch stop at

 Claydon Crown.
 After the road run